 Active Ottumwa started as a community-based research project that encouraged all adults to be more active.
 Ottumwa community members and the University of Iowa used the latest research to design this project.
-The community of Ottumwa has since taken on the Active Ottumwa program and will continue to work with volunteer community members who are trained to be Physical Activity Leaders (PALs).
+Hy-Vee of Ottumwa along with community partners throughout Ottumwa have since taken on the Active Ottumwa program and will continue to work with volunteer community members who are trained to be Physical Activity Leaders (PALs).
 PALs guide and support adults to be more physically active.
 Active Ottumwa is for everyone in Ottumwa, and is free AND fun!

 Below are short bios of the PALs involved in the Active Ottumwa PRC research project.
 Many of these members will continue to be active PALs for the Ottumwa community.
 Check for their classes on the Active Ottumwa Facebook page.

 Betty and Remi Panlaqui

 Betty and Remi Panalqui became PALs so they could lead other walkers, friends, and neighbors of all ages in consistent walking groups.
 Betty and Remi know walking groups can improve physical health, emotional stability, and social interaction.
 They wanted to share their love of walking with the Ottumwa community, and they have been very successful!
 Betty and Remi also volunteer in other ways such as leading Active Ottumwa in the Octoberfest parade.
 When they are not encouraging their neighbors to get active, they enjoy gardening and reading books.
 Betty is also interested in crafting, while Remi enjoys games like scrabble and solitaire.